Niagara Parks Passes Explained: How to Choose the Right One for Your Family

 Whirlpool AeroCar

-There is also a small parking lot if you prefer to drive.
+You will need to take the WEGO bus to get there, although there is also a small parking lot if you prefer to drive.

-The ride itself is very steady and calm.
-Make sure you cell phone or camera is charged up as you will want to take lots of photos and videos!
+Make sure your phone is charged because you will want lots of photos and videos.

 Niagara Parks PowerStation + Tunnel